Rogomi/Traxion-ProjectLego-TechDoc/android.md

   - `getUserProjectData()` - Handles the query data for the punchlists
   - `getProjectBuildingFilterData()` - Handles the query data for getting the buildings based on the project IDs
   - `getFilteredResultListIds()` - Handles the request for getting the IDs of the filtered results
-  - `searchBasedOnInput()` - Handles the searching of a specific punchlist
+  - `searchBasedOnInput()` - Handles the request for searching a specific punchlist
   - `applyFilters()` - Handles the request for applying the selected filters

 - **BuyerPunchListScreen** - Handles the display for creating a Buyer Punchlist from the Punchlist Screen
   - `getUnits()` - Handles the query data for getting the units
   - `getProjectBuildingData()` - Handles the request for getting the building data for the associated project
   - `addPunchlistItem()` - Handles the request for adding a punchlist item
-  - `duplicatePunchlistItem()` - Handles the request for duplicating a punchlist item
+  - `duplicatePunchlistItem()` - Handles the logic behind duplicating a punchlist item
   - `deletePunchlistItem()` - Handles the request for deleting a punchlist item
   - `savePunchlist()` - Handles the request for saving the punchlist
   - `editItemForBuyer()` - Handles the request for editing a punchlist item